 But S!
 Grindr, Twitter, Telegram, Skype, they all allow it!

 Not publicly!
 Grinder and Skype are person to person encrypted and data is being stored only on the phone.
 Twitter allows it if you setup an “Afterdark” account and mark it private.
-Telegram is in a bit of a grey area because even though things are hosted on their servers documents do self-destruct after a certain amount of time.
+Telegram’s policy towards adult material takes the liberal stance of if it’s painted/drawn then it is considered “art” versus photography which is porn.
+Telegram is also in a bit of a grey area because even though things are hosted on their servers documents do self-destruct after a certain amount of time.
 Amino on the other hand has none of his documents/images self-destruct.
 By the very nature of me pulling up the rules link to their site they are in fact completely open to the public!